Monkat-Company/kibana-dashboard-migrator/README.md

 You are free to name the dashboard as you like.

 You only need to create one version of your dashboard to be exported.
+In general using the 'dev' or 'ci' naming convention for environment is recommended but you are free to use anything.

+## Kibana Alerts

+You are free to name your alerts as you like.

-In general using the 'dev' naming convention for environment is recommended but you are free to use anything.
+You only need to create one version of your alert to be exported.
+In general using the 'dev' or 'ci' naming convention for environment is recommended but you are free to use anything.

 ## Usage